-On February 27, 2015, the Company, entered an agreement (the "Agreement") with the shareholders of Apolo to acquire 60% of Apolo's issued and outstanding common shares.
-On December 5, 2018, the Company announced that it has agreed to issue 7,075,472 of the Company's common shares to the shareholder of Minera Apolo S.A. de C.V. ("Minera Apolo") to acquire the remaining 40% of the shares of Minera Apolo.
-Subsequent to year ended April 30, 2020 the Company completed the transaction.
+On February 27, 2015, the Company, entered into an agreement (the "Agreement") with the shareholders of Apolo to acquire 60% of Apolo's issued and outstanding common shares.
+On December 5, 2018, the Company announced that it has agreed to issue 7,075,472 of the Company's common shares to the shareholder of Apolo to acquire the remaining 40% of the shares of Minera Apolo.